droidian/porting-guide/kernel-compilation.md

 You can pick up the boot.img by extracting the package with `dpkg-deb` or by picking up directly from the compiled artifacts (`out/KERNEL_OBJ/boot.img`).

-The kernel image already embeds the generic Halium initramfs.
+The kernel image already embeds the Droidian initramfs.

+Make sure to save all your `linux-*.deb` packages as you'll need those further in the guide.

 Committing changes
 ------------------